cesanta/mongoose-os-docs/userguide/quickstart.md

 ## Build app firmware

-Make sure the board is selected, then press `Ctrl-b` and press enter.
+Make sure the board is selected.
+Type `mos build` and press Enter.
-That starts a build process that takes several seconds to complete:
+That starts a build process that takes up to a minute to complete.
+When the command finishes, the built firmware will be located at `build/fw.zip`.
+As you can see, we did not make any changes to the app - we'll do that later.

 ![](images/qs5.png)

-When the command finishes, the built firmware will be located at `build/fw.zip`.
-As you can see, we won't make any changes to the app - we'll do that later.

 ## Flash firmware